til-23/til-23-info-public/source/qualifiers-reid.rst

 Submission - How to submit your final evaluation?
 #################################################

-* The submission format will be a bounding box with 4 coordinates, classes as well as a final answer of the ReID appended at the end.
+* The submission format will be the standard CSV (comma-seperated values) format.
+Please ensure that the submissions are in .csv with format matching the following structure as shown below:

+.. list-table:: submission.csv
+    :widths: 40 25 15 15 15 15 15
+    :header-rows: 1

+    * - img_name
+      - class
+      - confidence
+      - ymin
+      - xmin
+      - ymax
+      - xmax
+    * - image_0000.png
+      - suspect
+      - 0.5
+      - 130
+      - 12
+      - 340
+      - 300
-* [(a,b,c,d),toys,suspect/non-suspect]
+    * - ...
+      - ...
+      - ...
+      - ...
+      - ...
+      - ...
+      - ...

 Additional rules for participants